 Collective pension expenses includes certain current period changes in the collective net pension asset/(liability), projected earnings on pension plan investments, and the amortization of deferred outflows of resources and deferred inflows of resources for the current period.
-The collective pension expense for the year ended December 31, 2022 was \$1,268.
+The collective pension expense for the years ended December 31, 2023 and 2022 was \$292,647 and \$1,268, respectively.